hedgehogqa/fsharp-hedgehog/README.md

         var stringLength = 10;
         var stringGen = Gen.String(Gen.Alpha, Range.FromValue(stringLength));

-        // This creates a property that can be printed, checked, or re-checked. var property =
+        // This creates a property that can be checked, rechecked or rendered. var property =
             from string in Property.ForAll(stringGen)
             select Assert.AreEqual(stringLength, string.Length);